rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 Gonclaves, O'Conner, et al., 2019).
 When collections or metadata standards change, the repository librarian must revise metadata (Tonkin, 2009).
-This might be particularly needed when updating metadata from data streams[^28] such as those from satellite downlinks or from smart-city sensors.
+This might be particularly needed when updating metadata from data streams[^28] such as those from satellite downlinks or smart-city sensors.

-Some repositories of survey data include micro-data, data for the responses that individuals gave to survey questions.[^29] Although survey results are generally aggregated across individuals, individual-level data can sometimes very useful.
-Currently, there are no distinct metadata tags for such data; they are embedded into repository data.
-Moreover, the individual level of analysis raises privacy concerns and needs to be carefully managed.
-At the least, access should be limited to qualified researchers.
+Although survey results are generally aggregated across individuals, individual-level data is sometimes very useful.
+Some repositories of survey data include micro-data, data for the responses that individuals gave to survey questions.[^29] Currently, there are no distinct metadata tags for such data; they are embedded into repository data.
+Moreover, the individual level of analysis raises privacy concerns and needs to be carefully managed; at the least, access should be limited to qualified researchers.

 Metadata registries, such as the Marine Metadata Interoperability Ontology Registry and Repository,[^30] record usage.
 The Registry of